Baku Engineering University

 Baku Engineering University (Bakı Mühəndislik Universiteti) is a higher education institution which functions as a public legal entity under the Ministry of Education of Azerbaijan Republic.
-Baku Engineering University aims to prepare engineers on all levels of higher education, execute programs of higher and additional education in this sphere, and conduct fundamental and applied scientific researchers.
+Baku Engineering University's mission is "to prepare engineers at all levels of higher education, execute programs of higher and additional education in this sphere, and conduct fundamental and applied scientific research."

 History

 Baku Engineering University was established by the order of the President of the Republic of Azerbaijan on November 8, 2016.
-The establishment of "Baku Engineering University" public legal entity charter has been approved by the decree of the President of the Republic of Azerbaijan on February 21, 2017.
+The establishment of the "Baku Engineering University" public legal entity charter was approved by the decree of the President of the Republic of Azerbaijan on February 21, 2017.
 Minister of Education Mikayil Jabbarov visited Baku Engineering University on 3 April 2017.

 Education

 The establishment of the University aims to improve the teaching of engineering technologies and prepare highly qualified personnel for the industry.
-According to the current level of development of the Azerbaijani economy, the university aims to prepare experts with the ability to work with innovative technologies and organize production processes.
-Specialties on Bachelor, Master and Doctorate levels are taught in Azerbaijani, English and Russian languages.
-Admission to the university is held on four faculties.
+Specialties in Bachelor, Master and Doctorate levels are taught in Azerbaijani, English and Russian languages.
+Admission to the university is held in four faculties.